RainbowMiner/RainbowMiner/README.md

 - **Enable** = set to "1", to enable your new entry [default=0]
 - **Name** = name of the pool, every unique name will automatically get an own entry in pools.config.txt
 - **CoinSymbol** = coin, that will be mined
-- **Currency** = coin, that will be payed, determines the wallet address.
+- **Currency** = coin, that will be paid, determines the wallet address.
 Each currency will have an entry in pools.config.txt
 - **Host** = stratum server address, without `stratum+tcp://`, just my.server.name
 - **Port** = stratum server port